Cjneil/CIS598SeniorProject/README.md

-# K-State CS Hugo Framework
+# K-State CS Codio to Hugo Converter

 This is a project for converting Codio Textbooks to a [Hugo](https://gohugo.io/)-based web framework for K-State CS lecture content.
 It uses a lightly adapted version of the [Hugo-theme-learn](https://learn.netlify.com/en/) theme.